SDFIdk/skraafoto_frontend/docs/introduction.md

 ## Overview

-[Start here](./overview.md) to get a high level introduction to the inner workings of Skraafoto.
+[Start reading the system overview](tutorials/overview.md) to get a high level introduction to the inner workings of Skraafoto.

 ## Building the system

-Refer to the [install and build instuctions](../README.md) for details on building Skraafoto or running a development server.
+Refer to the [install and build instuctions](tutorials/installing.md) for details on building Skraafoto, or running a development server.

 ## Folder structure